Axway/api-builder-docs/content/en/docs/updates/2022_08_26_update_unit_tests_with_test_utils.md

 ### Import @axway/api-builder-test-utils

-Within your unit tests, you will be replacing references to `_base`, `startApiBuilder` and `stopApiBuilder`.

-Find and replace following line to import `@axway-api-builder-test-utils` into your unit tests:
+In all of your project's unit tests, find this code:

 ```javascript
 const { startApiBuilder, stopApiBuilder } = require('./_base');
 ```

-New code:
+And replace it with:

 ```javascript
 const { Runtime } = require('@axway/api-builder-test-utils');
 ```

+### Remove _base.js

+The file `/test/_base.js` is now no longer used, and can be deleted from your project.

 ### Replace startApiBuilder with Runtime

-Within inside `describe`, replace `let apibuilder` with `let runtime`.
-Now, replace `startApiBuilder` and `apikey`:
+In all of your project's unit tests, find the `before` block of code:

 ```javascript
 apibuilder = await startApiBuilder();
 const apikey = apibuilder.config.apikey;
 ```

-New code:
+Replace `startApiBuilder` and `apikey`:

 ```javascript
 runtime = new Runtime();
 const apikey = runtime.server.config.apikey;